dx1-ctrl/ramble-and-progress/README.md

-yeah ill js stick to the python ill fry my brain relearning cpp maybe ill do cs idk yea im doing python with a QT ui just like DJV2, except i actually know a little design now
+yeah ill js stick to the python ill fry my brain relearning cpp maybe ill do cs idk yea im doing python with a QT ui just like DJV2, except i actually know a little design now on a random note you guys are sleeping on cursor i swear the coding ai is so good